Orlando Assault Battery Lawyer | The Wiseman Law Firm

 Penalties for Assault and Battery in Florida

 Penalties for assault and battery charges depend on the circumstances of your charge, your prior record, whether the victim belonged to a special class of victims such as a public official, and other relevant considerations.
+Charges involving police officers, firefighters, emergency medical providers, persons 65 or older, and certain other protected occupations are reclassified to the next higher offense level under Florida law, which can turn a misdemeanor into a felony.

 Consequences of an assault/battery charge: